oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

 Here are the steps:

-1. Make sure you have deployed the domain from the [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case, or have deployed an updated version of this same domain from the [Update 3]({{< relref "/samples/simple/domains/model-in-image/update3.md" >}}) use case.
+1. Make sure that you have deployed the domain from the [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case, or have deployed an updated version of this same domain from the [Update 3]({{< relref "/samples/simple/domains/model-in-image/update3.md" >}}) use case.

    There should be three WebLogic Server pods with names that start with `sample-domain1` running in the `sample-domain1-ns` namespace, a domain named `sample-domain1`, a ConfigMap named `sample-domain1-wdt-config-map`, and a Secret named `sample-domain1-datasource-secret`.

-1. Add Work Manager Threads Constraint configuration WDT model updates to the existing data source model updates in the Model in Image model ConfigMap.
+1. Add the Work Manager threads constraint configuration WDT model updates to the existing data source model updates in the Model in Image model ConfigMap.

-   In this step we will update the model ConfigMap from the [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case with the desired changes to the Minimum and Maximum Threads Constraints.
+   In this step, we will update the model ConfigMap from the [Update 1]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) use case with the desired changes to the minimum and maximum threads constraints.

-   Here's an example model configuration that updates the configured count values for the `SampleMinThreads` Minimum Threads Constraint and `SampleMaxThreads` Maximum Threads Constraint:
+   Here's an example model configuration that updates the configured count values for the `SampleMinThreads` minimum threads constraint and `SampleMaxThreads` maximum threads constraint:
    ```
    resources:
      SelfTuning: